-These findings of fact then went to the European Court of Justice, which equally emphatically endorsed the judge’s findings and struck down Safe Harbour in its judgement on 6 October 2015.
+These findings of fact then went to the European Court of Justice, which equally emphatically endorsed the judge’s findings and struck down Safe Harbour in its judgment on 6 October 2015.

 The ECJ endorsed the Irish court finding, ordering the Irish data commissioner, Helen Dixon, to investigate Schrems’s complaint of 25 June 2013.

 As of August 2017, the Irish regulator had not acted.
 Instead she has examined “standard contractual clauses”, a side issue in Schrems’s complaint.
 If Prism is still operational in Europe, and has not been halted by the US, all transfers of data to the US are illegal – standard contractual clauses are irrelevant.
 Dixon has ignored or avoided the core of Schrems’s complaint, which is Prism.

 In June 2013, then-president Barack Obama publicly supported Prism, saying it was legal.
 On 19 March 2014, NSA lawyer Rajesh De confirmed in public that Prism was operational – under US law.
 US law does not apply in the EU or the UK.

 In April 2017, Computer Weekly wrote to the president of the European Court of Justice, Koen Lenaerts, advising him that the court was being undermined by the EU Commission failing to implement the judgment in Schrems v Ireland.
 In his personal reply, Lenaerts pointed out that it was the function of the member states to implement the decision.
 That means primarily the data regulators in each member state.

 Computer Weekly has since made a detailed survey of each of the 28 European data regulators, whose informal group is chaired by Isabelle Falque-Pierrottin, the French statutory data regulator.